kazeera/ODD-BLOBS/README.md

 # R-ODD-BLOBS
 ### (One Dimensional Data – Boolean Logic Binning System)

 ODD-BLOBS is a pipeline for modelling DNA replication structures using quantitative chromatin fiber data.
 During DNA replication, the **replication fork** forms at the boundary between replicated and unreplicated DNA.
-While fork activity has traditionally been inferred using genetic, molecular and sequencing approaches, these methods do not directly visualize fork structure along individual chromatin fibers.
+While fork activity has been inferred traditionally using genetic, molecular and sequencing approaches, these methods do not directly visualize fork structure along individual chromatin fibers.

-Thus, we developed ODD-BLOBS to analyze chromatin fiber intensity data to identify:
+Thus, we developed R-ODD-BLOBS to analyze chromatin fiber intensity data to identify:

 - replicated DNA regions
 - replication forks
 - unreplicated DNA
-- protein localization and co-localization along the fiber
+- protein localization and co-localization along a fiber

 ### Quick Link:
-> Purpose: enables modelling of replication structures/protein behaviour along individual DNA fibres
-- Run the web application here: <https://kazeera.shinyapps.io/R-ODD-BLOBS/>.
+> Purpose: enables modelling of replication structures/protein behaviour along individual DNA fibres Run the web application here: <https://kazeera.shinyapps.io/R-ODD-BLOBS/>.
 Or copy and paste the following into the search bar:
 ```
 https://kazeera.shinyapps.io/R-ODD-BLOBS
 ```

 ---